00:00

 σαν τ' αρνιά την Πασχαλιά.

 Greek folk songs are generally monophonic.
 The only exceptions are those from Northern Epirus, with their very distinctive polyphony.
-Three voices can be distinguished: the main melody, the drone (pedal), and the clôsma or spinning voice (this voice, performing ornamentations, moves up and down, giving the impression of weaving around the melody).
-Two other features of these songs are worth noting:
+Three voices can be distinguished: the main melody, the drone (pedal), and the closma or spinning voice (this voice, performing ornamentations, moves up and down, giving the impression of weaving around the melody).
+Two other features of these songs are worth noting: very often this polyphony forms dissonant chords, and the melodies are always based on pentatonic scales.

 Deropolitissa, meaning “woman of Deropolis” (Northern Epirus), is a historical song.
 It refers to the period of Ottoman occupation, when the Greeks of Epirus were forcibly compelled to adopt the Muslim religion.